 [31] McLaughlin J concluded that this was a higher starting point case and with that we unhesitatingly agree.
 The judge then listed a number of what he described as "aggravating and other relevant factors" which in many instances he referred to as indicating high culpability on the part of the appellant.
-He expressed his final conclusions thus: -

-"[23] Having regard to the presence of a number of the factors which attract the higher starting point, the major aggravating factors and the absence of any mitigating factors a very high tariff figure is justified, indeed demanded in this case.
-The rapidity of your reoffending within months of your first convictions and later release from prison, the gravity of the offences committed against Ms H in 2000, the sinister similarity in the circumstances of those offences and the death of Mrs Harron together with the complete lack of any remorse on your part have however driven me to the conclusion that the demand for retribution and the need for deterrence of people who think and act like you that this is a quite exceptional case.
+He expressed his final conclusions thus: - the major aggravating factors and the absence of any mitigating factors a very high tariff figure is justified, indeed demanded in this case. rapidity of your reoffending within months of your first convictions and later release from prison, the gravity of the offences committed against Ms H in 2000, the sinister similarity in the circumstances of those offences and the death of Mrs Harron together with the complete lack of any remorse on your part have however driven me to the conclusion that the demand for retribution and the need for deterrence of people who think and act like you that this is a quite exceptional case.
 A rapist who treats a victim as you treated Ms H and who threatens to kill her to secure her silence and who then kills another victim whom he has abducted in these circumstances and does so within four months of completing a seven year term of detention must face a severe sanction in the absence of any mitigation.
 What you did to Mrs Harron, a good and loving woman, was at once nauseating and horrifying, it was the stuff of nightmares and the epitome of the loss of innocence in our community.
 What that poor woman experienced as you prepared to execute her, whatever weapon you used to accomplish it, was so appalling that it demands retribution of the most severe kind.
 When the multiple aggravating factors are taken into account, particularly that you murdered her so soon after your release from prison from such serious offences, I conclude that only one punishment is appropriate especially as you have been given a second chance in the past but it had no effect on your behaviour.